Kiku-ichimonji: Kiku-ichimonji in popular culture

 Owing to the popularity of Shiba Ryōtarō's fiction, many modern fans of the Shinsengumi believe a Kiku-ichimonji made by Norimune to have been Okita Soji's sword.
 Historically, Okita used a sword made by Kiyomitsu of Kaga Province, among other blades.

 In the anime and manga versions of Rurouni Kenshin, a Norimune-made Kiku-ichimonji is wielded by Seta Sōjirō (who is based on a darker Okita from the novel Shinsengumi Keppuroku.)

-In the sci-fi alternate history jidaigeki action-comedy anime and manga Gintama, a member of the anime world's Shinsengumi, Okita Sougo, owns a katana dubbed "Kiku-ichimonji RX-78", which features, alongside basic featurea such as sharp blade, a digital music player with a maximum 124 hours of playtime in its hilt.
+In the sci-fi alternate history jidaigeki action-comedy anime and manga Gintama, a member of the anime world's Shinsengumi, Okita Sougo, owns a katana dubbed "Kiku-ichimonji RX-78", which features, alongside basic features such as a sharp blade, and a digital music player with a maximum 124 hours of playtime in its hilt.
 Okita Sougo himself was loosely based on the historical figure Okita Soji, alluding to popular rumours that a Kiku-ichimonji was Okita Soji's sword.

 Swords styled as "Kiku-ichimonji" or which share characteristics with Kiku-ichimonji appear in many video games.

 In Inazuma Eleven GO, Kiku-ichimonji is used by Tsurugi Kyosuke in his Mixi-Max form.

 In Final Fantasy IV, Kiku-ichimonji is a type of sword used by Edge, the ninja.
 It is also a type of sword wielded by ninjas and assassins in multiple games from that series.

 Path of Exile features a sword named Ichimonji, paying homage to the Kiku-ichimonji and resembling them in appearance.

-In Mobile Suit Gundam SEED Astray, the Gundam Astray Red Frame wields a katana named Gerbera Straight, which a literal translation of Kiku-ichimonji.
+In Mobile Suit Gundam SEED Astray, the Gundam Astray Red Frame wields a katana named Gerbera Straight, which is a literal translation of Kiku-ichimonji.

-In the Golden Sun (series) Kiku-ichimonji is a light blade that can be obtained and equipped in some characters.
+In the Golden Sun (series) Kiku-ichimonji is a light blade that can be obtained and equipped by some characters.

 In Wizardry: Tale of the Forsaken Land, a character named Hina wields the Kikuichimonji.

 In Sekiro: Shadows Die Twice, ichimonji is a heavy, overhead attack found in the Ashina Arts Skill Tree.

 In Touken Ranbu, during the event Special Investigation: Keiou Koufu, it is possible to get a Kiku-ichimonji named Ichimonji Norimune.
 If the unit used for the event has Kashuu Kiyomitsu, special cutscenes between the two of them can be unlocked.

 In Overwatch, Genji's sword is named Ryu-ichimonji (龍一文字), which is a play on words by replacing the 菊/Kiku (Chrysanthemum) with 龍/Ryu (Dragon), which is the spirit animal of Genji's clan.